Thakurmunda

-Thakurmunda is a block headquarter and a small market area in Mayurbhanj district in the state of Odisha, India.
-Thakurmunda is referred as the largest block of mayurbhanj district having a radius of 40kms.
-The nearest city is Karanjia (A Notified area council and also one of the sub-division of mayurbhanj district).
+Thakurmunda is a block headquarter and a small village in Mayurbhanj district in the state of Odisha, India.
+Thakurmunda is referred as the largest block of Mayurbhanj district having a radius of 40kms.
+The nearest town is Karanjia (An NAC and also one of the sub-divisions of Mayurbhanj district), the nearest city is Baripada.
 Thakurmunda is a place to stay and tour the Mayurbhanj region.
 This region is home to Similipal, one of the most important wildlife parks of India.
 The national park comprises lush valleys, forest lands and scores of ancient temples.